ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/F-17.PNG)

-    Login to the Azure portal, open the blade for *Azure Container Registry* and verify that the container for Claims API microservice (`claims-api:latest`) has been pushed into the registry.
+    Login to the Azure portal, open the blade for *Azure Container Registry* and verify that the container image for Claims API microservice (`claims-api:latest`) has been pushed into the registry.

     ![alt tag](./images/F-18.PNG)